aya-alharazin/Python-For-Data-Analysis-Pandas/readme.md

 ### Module 1: Introduction to Pandas
 **File:** `01-Introduction-to-Pandas.ipynb`
 - Installing and importing Pandas
-- Understanding Series and DataFrames
+- Understanding What pandas is , and why use Pandas
-- Reading data from various sources
-- Basic DataFrame operations
-- Indexing and selection basics

 ### Module 2: Series Deep Dive
 **File:** `02-Series.ipynb`